To: George Eustice, environment secretary

 A third of the UK’s bee population has disappeared in just a decade, yet bees pollinate three quarters of our crops.

-This is a disaster for bee populations and it must be stopped.
+This disaster-in-waiting for bee populations must be stopped.

 Highlighted comments